 HOME > OUR WORK > NUTRITION > ROLE OF RED MEAT

-For the last 25 years, the Beef + Lamb New Zealand’s health and nutrition portfolio has been underpinned by a strong scientific evidence base which continues to evolve through the release of a new report, titled The Role of Red Meat in Healthy and Sustainable New Zealand Diets.
+For the last 30 years, Beef + Lamb New Zealand’s health and nutrition portfolio has been underpinned by a strong scientific evidence base.
+The 2020 report, titled The Role of Red Meat in Healthy and Sustainable New Zealand Diets pulls together the breadth of information of a complex topic.

 READ THE REPORT